-- To meet the needs of internal and external partners and stakeholders. - To meet the needs of the Access and Functional Needs population, as well as others that would be considered vulnerable in an emergency. - To coordinate with cities, state and federal agencies, and other entities (such as special districts, 211, faith-based organizations) responding and providing information to the public.
+- To meet the needs of internal and external partners and stakeholders. - To meet the needs of people with disabilities and others with access and functional needs, as well as others that would be considered vulnerable in an emergency. - To provide information to the public in coordination with city, state and federal agencies, as well as community based, faith based and non-government organizations.